Sissieretta Jones: Debut and breakthrough concerts

-On October 29, 1885, Jones gave a solo performance in Providence as an opening act to a production of Richard III staged by John A. Arneaux's theatre troupe.
+On October 29, 1885, Jones gave a solo performance in Providence as an opening act to a production of Shakespeares's Richard III staged by John A. Arneaux's theatre troupe.
 In 1887, she performed at Boston's Music Hall before an audience of 5,000.
-Jones made her New York debut on April 5, 1888, at Steinway Hall.
+Jones made her New York City debut on April 5, 1888, at Steinway Hall.
 During a performance at Wallack's Theater in New York, Jones came to the attention of Adelina Patti's manager, who recommended that Jones tour the West Indies with the Fisk Jubilee Singers.
 Jones made successful tours of the Caribbean in 1888 and 1892.
 Around this time one critic at the theatrical journal the New York Clipper dubbed her "the Black Patti" after Adelina Patti, an epithet that Jones disliked, preferring Madame Jones.
 She later told a reporter that the name "rather annoys me...
 I am afraid people will think I consider myself the equal to Patti herself.
 I assure you I don't think so, but I have a voice and I am striving to win the favor of the public by honest merit and hard work."

 In February 1892, Jones performed at the White House for President Benjamin Harrison.
-She also sang for four consecutive presidents — Harrison, Grover Cleveland, William McKinley, and Theodore Roosevelt — and the British royal family.
+She sang for four consecutive presidents—Harrison, Grover Cleveland, William McKinley, and Theodore Roosevelt—and the British royal family.
 For three of her White House performances, Jones had to enter the building through the back.
 She was finally allowed to enter through the front door for the Roosevelt performance.

 Jones performed at the Grand Negro Jubilee at New York's Madison Square Garden in April 1892 before an audience of 75,000.
-She sang the song "Swanee River" and selections from La traviata.
+She sang the song "Swanee River" and selections from Verdi's La traviata.
 She was so popular that she was invited to perform at the Pittsburgh Exposition (1892) and the World's Columbian Exposition in Chicago (1893).
-At the Chicago performance, the venue was packed an hour before she was set to perform, and she received an ovation after singing "Ocean, Thou Mighty Monster."
+At the Chicago performance, the venue was packed an hour before she was set to perform, and she received an ovation after singing "Ocean, Thou Mighty Monster".